Our inference server had 24 CPU cores, a mostly idle GPU, and only 10 concurrent requests. Yet average latency exceeded eight seconds.

 torch.set_num_interop_threads(1)

+We ran the load test again with 10 concurrent requests.
 The results were night and day:

-By reducing the thread count from 240 to 10, throughput increased by 57%, average latency dropped by nearly 4 seconds, and CPU utilization was cut in half.
+By cutting the thread count from 240 to 10, throughput increased by 57%, average latency dropped by nearly 4 seconds, and CPU usage was cut in half.
+The CPU was no longer thrashing; it spent its cycles on matrix math instead of context switching.

 Systems don’t become fast because every component is individually optimized.
 They become fast when every component cooperates.

 Before you scale your servers horizontally or buy larger GPUs, inspect your process thread count.
-The best performance optimizations don’t always come from writing faster code—sometimes they come from simply stopping your libraries from fighting each other.
+The best performance optimizations don’t always come from writing faster code—sometimes they come from just stopping your libraries from fighting each other.

 No magic.
 Just systems.